En Español

 Esperanza Community Farms

-Support to build on trusted relationships with a multilingual, multi-generational immigrant farmworker community and their children to create a student-led project, 'Super Sanos!'.
+Esperanza Community Farms’ mission is to promote consumption of fresh and local organic produce, and economic justice in the Pajaro and Salinas Valley’s, by supplying sustainably farmed produce for families and partners, especially traditionally excluded people.
+Wildseeds Grant funds support building on trusted relationships with a multilingual, multi-generational immigrant farmworker community and their children to create a student-led project, 'Super Sanos!'.
 The project will engage students in healthy eating through on-farm-experiences, art, and popular education, highlighting the transformative power of food systems change.

 San Juan, PR